JuliaLang/julia/doc/src/manual/installation.md

 There are many ways to install Julia.
 The following sections highlight the recommended method for each of the main supported platforms, and then present alternative ways that might be useful in specialized situations.

-Julia switched the default installation recommendation to a solution based on Juliaup in the summer of 2023.
+The current installation recommendation is a solution based on Juliaup.
 If you installed Julia previously with a method that is _not_ based on Juliaup and want to switch your system to an installation that is based on Juliaup, we recommend that you uninstall all previous Julia versions, ensure that you remove anything Julia related from your `PATH` variable and then install Julia with one of the methods described below.

 ## Windows